JedLee6/Flutter_In_Practice_V2_English/chapter02/section02-widgets introduction.md

 ## 2.2.7 Obtaining the State object from the widget tree

 Because the logic of the StatefulWidget is in its State, many times we need to get the State object of the StatefulWidget to call methods.
-For example, the ScaffoldState class corresponding to the Scaffold component defines a method for opening SnackBar (the hint bar at the bottom of the routing page).
+For example, the ScaffoldState class corresponding to the Scaffold widget defines a method for opening SnackBar (the hint bar at the bottom of the routing page).
 There are two ways to get the State object of the parent StatefulWidget in the tree of child widgets.

 ### 1. Obtain the value from Context